danrot/danrot.github.io/_posts/2020-06-05-typing-in-javascript-flow-vs-typescript.md

 ![Object is possibly 'null'.](/images/posts/typescript-null-to-string.png)

 Flow provides more helpful information to locate the actual error.
 I think TypeScript error might be misleading, because the object is not "possibly null", but in my example it is definitely null.
-That might be a little bit nitpicky, but that might still lead you on a wrong path.
-While this point might be controversial, Flow is better at giving more context.
-It does not only show where the error would happen (the `toString` method call); in addition it also show what assignment is responsible for that erro (`let value = null;`).
-Again, this might be not that important in such a small example, but will definitely help bigger code pieces.
+This might be a little bit nitpicky, but that might still lead you towards a wrong path.
+While this point might be controversial, Flow is definitely better at giving more context.
+It does not only show where the error would happen (the `toString` method call); in addition it also show what assignment is responsible for that error (`let value = null;`).
+Again, this might be not that important in such a small example, but will definitely help with bigger code pieces.

 This is also true for functions built directly into the browser.
 Let's have a look at how TypeScript handles the `document.write` method using the following example: